lfelker/package_capabilities/README.md

 # Installation
+Download source code
-Just run `npm install`
+install npm if you do not have it run `npm install` in the downloaded directory

 # Running the website

-Make sure the npm modules are installed and environment variables are set (note: the environment variables may need to be set again if you start a new terminal).
+Make sure the npm modules are installed.

 This is the mode you probably want to use - it will automatically rebuild the web app JavaScript code when the source files are changed.